justinribeiro/blog-pwa/README.md

 ## The basics

-* [lit-element](https://lit-element.polymer-project.org/) app shell and web components
+* [lit](https://lit.dev/) powers the app shell and web components, with a few vanilla web components for good measure.
-* [Hugo](https://gohugo.io/) to manage posts and metadata
+* [hugo](https://gohugo.io/) to write and manage posts and page metadata
 * [workbox](https://developers.google.com/web/tools/workbox/) for generating precache and runtime caching service worker
-* [rollup](https://rollupjs.org) for component bundles and splitting for our PRPL loading
+* [rollup](https://rollupjs.org) for handling the bundles and splitting for our PRPL lazy loading goodness
 * [h2-push via http2push-gae](https://github.com/GoogleChrome/http2push-gae) for Google App Engine for serving
-* Polyfills only load on need; no extra bytes shipped (including for dynamic imports).

 ## The not-so-basics